How I am funding Newton

 The main reason I believe there is an opportunity is less abstract: There are products I wish existed that don’t, at least not in the form I want them.

-I am not ready to go into details about my product ideas, though.
+I am not ready to go into details about my own product ideas, though.
 Partly because things can change, and partly because I do not want to burn any potential excitement it may result in long before I can actually deliver.

 It is not a single idea either, more like a collection of ideas and a general direction.
 If one thing doesn’t work out I will tweak it and try again, or build something else entirely with the same underlying tech.
 But it is not some big secret, so I can tell you more if you know me in real life.